 So I decided that while my secretary is away, I’ll take this as an opportunity to try out multitasking, you know, to brush up my productivity skills.
-The very next day, I started implementing multitasking to my regular professional life.
-My day buzzed with phone calls, scheduling and re-scheduling, meetings and coffee-making, all on top of my routine tasks.
+The very next day, I started implementing multitasking in my regular professional life.
+My day buzzed with phone calls, scheduling, and rescheduling, meetings, and coffee-making, all on top of my routine tasks.

 It was not long before I started to feel that this new routine is seriously impacting my productivity.
 What I am about to share with you in this piece of writing is the essence of my multitasking experience.

-There are often projects or jobs that need your special focus and concentration – more than the regular ones – but when you are needed elsewhere, your mind subconciously shift your focus onto other tasks.
+There are often projects or jobs that need your special focus and concentration — more than the regular ones — but when you are needed elsewhere, your mind subconsciously shifts your focus onto other tasks.
 And you end up frustrated, like me.

-Recommended Reading: 5 Ways To Keep Yourself Focused At Work
+5 Ways to Keep Yourself Focused at Work

 It is a common misconception that multitasking increases your efficiency.
 In fact, you tend to just skim through the tasks to get more done.
 This will slow down your productivity level, especially with tasks that require brainstorming and a proper thought process.